arfiusaldinofficial/arfiusaldinofficial/readme.md

 #### Do you know that Arfius Al-din is E.E.E graduated ?
 Yes, He completed his B.Sc. degree in Electrical and Electronic Engineering (E.E.E) from Ahsanullah University of Science and Technology.
 Arfius Al-din has a huge fan following.
-He then made his Instagram account in 2017, he has 190K+ followers and over 1 Million songs streaming at SoundCloud, iTunes, Spotify, and other musical platforms which is a great success!
-He has verified YouTube Official Artist Channel.
+He then made his Instagram account in 2017, he has 190K+ followers

 #### What’s Arfius Al-din’s favorite food?